-Chase just rolled out a new way to get even more value out of your Ultimate Rewards points from cards like the *chase sapphire preferred* or your *chase sapphire reserve* by offering a 25% bonus on transfers to Air France/KLM Flying Blue.
+Chase is offering a new way to get even more value out of your Ultimate Rewards points from cards like the *chase sapphire preferred* or your *chase sapphire reserve* by offering a 25% bonus on transfers to Air France/KLM Flying Blue … but not for much longer.

 Flying Blue is a great mileage program for getting from the U.S. to Europe using fewer points … or booking Delta flights and saving SkyMiles in the process – and this transfer bonus makes it even better.
-And you've got plenty of time to scheme up a way to put it to use: This bonus ends April 30.
+But you haven't got much time to put it to use: This bonus ends Tuesday, April 30.

 chase transfer bonus